1989 Stanley Cup Final

 The 1989 Finals featured two coaches making their first appearances, as Calgary's Terry Crisp faced Montreal's Pat Burns.
 For Crisp it was his only appearance, while Burns returned one more time in 2003 where he led the Devils to their third Cup.
-In the interim between their two matches both teams had replaced their coaches; Crisp was hired to replace Bob Johnson after his departure following the 1986-87 season while Burns took over for 1986 Cup-winning coach Jean Perron after his 1988 firing.
+In the interim between their two matches both teams had replaced their coaches; Crisp was hired to replace Bob Johnson after his departure following the 1986–87 season while Burns took over for 1986 Cup-winning coach Jean Perron after his 1988 firing.
 For Crisp, this was his third Stanley Cup championship in his career.
 He had already won two as a player with the Philadelphia Flyers in 1974 and 1975.
 Following the series, Bob Gainey, Rick Green, and Lanny McDonald retired, while long time defenceman Larry Robinson signed with the Los Angeles Kings, where he played the final three years of his career.

 Paths to the Finals

 Calgary defeated the Vancouver Canucks 4–3, the Los Angeles Kings 4–0 and the Chicago Blackhawks 4–1 to advance to the Final.
-In addition, the Flames path through the playoffs was made easier since their nemesis and reigning two-time defending cup champion, Edmonton Oilers, who had swept the Flames from the playoffs the previous year were eliminated by the Los Angeles Kings in the opening round.

 Montreal defeated the Hartford Whalers 4–0, the Boston Bruins 4–1 and the Philadelphia Flyers 4–2.

 Game summaries

 Co-captain Lanny McDonald scored the second Flames goal in game six.
-This turned out to be the last goal in his Hockey Hall of Fame career because he retired during the following off-season.
+This turned out to be the last goal in his Hockey Hall of Fame career because he retired during the following off-season on August 28, 1989.
 It was also his only Stanley Cup victory.
+Jim Peplinski would also retire for the first time on October 31, 1989.
 Doug Gilmour scored two goals in the third period, including the eventual game and Cup winner to cement the victory for the Flames.
 Al MacInnis won the Conn Smythe Trophy as playoff MVP, and at 31 points, became the first defenceman to lead the NHL in post-season scoring.
 The Calgary Flames are the only visiting team to ever win the Stanley Cup by defeating the Montreal Canadiens at the Montreal Forum.
 The only other visiting team to win the Stanley Cup at the Montreal Forum was the New York Rangers, when they defeated the Montreal Maroons in 1928.